catalinaquinteror/GoPro-vtexio/docs/README.md

 GoPro-vtexio was developed with VTEX IO technology.

-[GoPro Colombia](https://goprocol.co) is the e-commerce used to replicate with VTEX IO technology.
+[GoPro Colombia](https://goprocol.co) is the e-commerce used to replicate VTEX IO technology.

 ****